For over a century, the School of Social Work has built our identity around the strong community ties that shaped our earliest years.

 A B.S.W. senior-year intern would have exposure to counseling referrals, shelter, hotline and RHART shifts (hospital accompaniment to local hospitals for survivors), as well as co-facilitation of support groups.

-An M.S.W. clinical intern at Safe Harbor would likely have exposure to an individual counseling caseload of six to eight individuals, children and adults; co-facilitation of a closed sexual violence therapy group or domestic violence group; co-facilitatation of a children's domestic violence group; four RHART shifts; engagement in clinical training provided by staff involving trauma-focused play therapy, cognitive behavioral therapy, sand tray therapy and other expressive art therapies; and significant exposure to trauma-based theories and service delivery.
+An M.S.W. clinical intern at Safe Harbor would likely have exposure to an individual counseling caseload of six to eight individuals, children and adults; co-facilitation of a closed sexual violence therapy group or domestic violence group; co-facilitation of a children's domestic violence group; four RHART shifts; engagement in clinical training provided by staff involving trauma-focused play therapy, cognitive behavioral therapy, sand tray therapy and other expressive art therapies; and significant exposure to trauma-based theories and service delivery.

 An M.S.W. macro-track intern would likely have exposure to grant writing and submission, community education and presentation, fund development in nonprofits, community organizing around issues of sexual and domestic violence, policy advocacy and two to four RHART shifts to provide advocacy to survivors in local emergency rooms.